readium/lcp-specs/releases/lcp/latest.md

 ## 6.3.
 Basic Encryption Profile 1.0

-Basic Encryption Profile 1.0 is identified in the `encryption` object of the License Document using the URL `http://readium.org/lcp/basic-profile` for the `profile` attribute value.
+The Basic Encryption Profile 1.0 is identified in the `encryption` object of the License Document using the URL `http://readium.org/lcp/basic-profile` as value of the `profile` attribute .

 The following algorithms are associated to the Basic Encryption Profile 1.0: